ahuang11/gogopy/README.md

 # gogopy
 Get started with Python

-# credits
-All credit goes to the weather overlord chilly T for taking ahuang11 under his wing and letting him flourish into the beautiful coding butterfly that he is today.

 ### How to install Anaconda Python for Linux to your home directory

 ### You can now install by script!